docker/docs/content/subscription/_index.md

 - /docker-hub/billing/faq/
 ---

-A Docker subscription allows the use of Docker components including:
+A Docker subscription includes licensing for commercial use of Docker components including Docker Desktop and Docker Hub.

-- Docker Desktop
-- Docker Engine
-- Docker CLI
-- Docker Compose
-- Docker Hub

-and more.

 Use the resources here to decide what subscription you need, manage an existing subscription, or explore additional products like Docker Scout.